 Hot and cold flashes—This is due to your body trying to adjust to the change in hormones and blood flow levels.

 After pains—The shrinking of your uterus can cause contractions.
-These can worsen when your baby nurses or when you take medication to reduce bleeding.
+These can worsen when your baby nurses or with some medicine.
 It is normal to have this after delivery.

-Vaginal discharge—This is heavier than your period and often contains clots.
+Vaginal discharge—This is heavier than your period and often has large clots.
 The discharge gradually fades to white or yellow and stops within 2 months.

 Weight—Your postpartum weight will probably be about 10 pounds below your full-term weight.
 Water weight drops off within the first week as your body regains its salt balance.